Braid representatives minimizing the number of simple walks

-Given a monomial $a_{i_1}\ldots a_{i_k}$, the semi-simple walk on $\be$ is obtained by taking the smoothing to $\be$ at each crossing $i_1,\ldots, i_k$ and locally coloring the arcs red and black as usual (see \Cref{figure-5}).
-Then extend the colors across the braid closure.
-Since $a_{i_1}\ldots a_{i_k}$ corresponds to a semi-simple walk, the red and black arcs will not coincide.
+Given a monomial $a_{i_1}\ldots a_{i_k}$, the semi-simple walk on $\be$ is obtained by taking the smoothing of $\be$ at each crossing $i_1,\ldots, i_k$ and locally marking the active and inactive arcs using a marking scheme that differentiates them.
+(We mark the active arcs using zebra stripes.)
+Then extend the markings around the braid closure.
+Since $a_{i_1}\ldots a_{i_k}$ corresponds to a semi-simple walk, the markings on the active and inactive arcs will not coincide.

 The same will be true for $\be^\dag$, provided one follows the same procedures at the corresponding crossings.
-Since $\be^\dag$ is obtained by a 180$^\degree$ rotation which interchanges the first and last strands of the braid, this will not preserve $SW_\be$ since the new walk may not satisfy $J \subseteq \{2,\ldots, m\}.$ Nevertheless, the semi-simple walks of $\be$ and $\be^\dag$ are preserved., and this completes the proof. \end{proof}
+Since $\be^\dag$ is obtained by a 180$^\degree$ rotation which interchanges the first and last strands of the braid, this will not preserve $SW_\be$ since the new walk may not satisfy $J \subseteq \{2,\ldots, m\}.$ Nevertheless, the semi-simple walks of $\be$ and $\be^\dag$ are preserved.
+This completes the proof. \end{proof}